 - McDonald’s

-As we have already discussed, Amazon Web Services (AWS) provides us more than 200 services.
-We will discuss a few key services that are provided by AWS.
+As previously discussed, Amazon Web Services (AWS) provides us with more than 200 services.
+We will discuss a few key services that AWS provides.

 AWS Storage Services